Satwant Singh: Assassination of Indira Gandhi

-The motivation for the assassination of Indira Gandhi was revenge for the military operation carried out by the Indian government on Harmandir Sahib, in Amritsar, India.
+The motivation for the assassination of Indira Gandhi was revenge for Operation Blue Star carried out by the Indian government on Harmandir Sahib, in Amritsar, India.

 Beant Singh drew a .38 revolver and fired three shots into Indira Gandhi's abdomen; as she fell to the ground, Satwant Singh fired all 30 rounds from his Sten submachine gun into her abdomen (thus, 33 bullets were fired in total, of which 30 bullets hit her).
 Both assassins subsequently dropped their weapons and surrendered.

 Beant Singh was immediately shot to death by other guards present.
 Satwant Singh was arrested and later sentenced to death by hanging along with co-conspirator Kehar Singh.
 In his court statement, Satwant Singh appealed for end to communal violence in the country, while pinning the blame for the same on Indira and Rajiv Gandhi.
 The execution was carried out on 6 January 1989.